liman4u/order_delivery_backend/readme.md

  **Endpoints**

-- The postman documentation link is https://documenter.getpostman.com/view/3189851/RWaLvSng
+- The postman documentation link is at https://documenter.getpostman.com/view/3189851/RWaLvSng

 - This application conform to the specified endpoint structure given and return the HTTP status codes appropriate to each operation.